Engaging the Next Generation

-- Students are exposed to professional theater of the highest quality in their community, developing and deepening a respect for and love of the arts.
+- Students are exposed to professional theater of the highest quality in their community, developing and deepening a connection to and love of the arts.

 - Students engage with Arena Stage teaching artists and one another to think critically about theater and connect it to their lives.

-- Teachers integrate the arts into their required curriculum with the support of Arena Stage.
+- Teachers can integrate the arts into their required curriculum with the support of Arena Stage.

-D.C. public and charter school teachers (grades 7-12, all content areas) apply in the fall to bring their classes to up to two Arena Stage matinees during the academic year.
+D.C. public and charter school teachers (grades 6-12, all content areas) apply to bring their classes to up to two Arena Stage matinees during the academic year.

-Open to a limited number of D.C. public schools each season via an application process.
+Open to a limited number of D.C. public and public charter schools each season via an application process.
 Partner teachers and students receive: